in Porto, Portugal,

 a UNESCO designated World Heritage Site,

-and Conference Chair UFP University Professor Luis Borges Gouveia invite you to attend the 2013 InSITE Multi-conferences from June 30 - July 6 with paper sessions taking place on the campus of Universidade Fernando Pessoa on July 2-5.
+and Conference Chairs UFP University Rector Rector Salvato Trigo and Associate Professor Luis Borges Gouveia invite you to attend the 2013 InSITE Multi-conferences from June 30 - July 6 with paper sessions taking place on the campus of Universidade Fernando Pessoa on July 2-5.

 Keynote by Professor T. Grandon Gill, Professor at the University of South Florida

 on Complexity, Cybernetics, and Informing Science: Building a Better Mousetrap

 consists of study in various locations on the transmission of information across time and across space.
 Connect

 focuses on the interrelationship between context (historical forces and culture) and information and knowledge transfer.